-As a separate issue, one of the dependencies of the cuda-driver package is the freeglut-devel package, so it should be installed on a node that accesses a GPU.
-If the CUDA SDK source is to be compiled on the head node (with the head node not accessing a GPU, and with the cuda-driver package not installed) then the freeglut,freeglut-devel, and libXi-devel packages should be installed on the head node.
+shows that one of the dependencies of the cuda-driver package is the freeglut-devel package, so it should be installed on a node that accesses a GPU.
+If the CUDA SDK source is to be compiled on the head node (with the head node not accessing a GPU, and with the cuda-driver package not installed) then the freeglut, freeglut-devel, and libXi-devel packages should be installed on the head node.